Colston Bassett: Amenities

 The village dairy, which opened in 1913, is one of only five that are permitted to name their blue cheese Stilton cheese.
 It also manufactures smaller quantities of White Stilton and Shropshire Blue.

 Colston Bassett contains an old market cross, a ruined church of St Mary, Colston Bassett Preparatory School for children between 4–11 years, a pub, the Martins Arms, a riding school, and animal boarding kennels.

+There is a Karate club which takes place at the Colston Bassett Preparatory School, Colston Bassett Shotokan Karate Club (CBSKC) established in 2016 which is a KUGB affiliated club.

-The parish church is St John's Church, Colston Bassett.
+The parish church is St John's Church.

 Transport

 Colston Bassett has weekday, daytime bus services to Radcliffe on Trent and Nottingham.
 The nearest railway stations are at Radcliffe (4.1 miles, 6.6 km) and Bingham (5.7 miles, 9 km), with hourly or two-hourly services to and beyond Nottingham and Grantham.

 The A46 trunk road between Leicester and Newark on Trent passes 1.9 miles (3 km) to the west of the village, and the A52 between Nottingham and Grantham 5.6 miles (9 km) to the north.
 The M1 motorway between London and Leeds can be reached at Junction 25 (24 miles, 39 km).